-A hands-on class culminating in a dinner served with wine and beer.
+A hands-on cooking class culminating in a dinner served with wine and beer.

 The old French culinary sauces have their place, but if it is a weekday and you need a delicious dinner there are an assortment of modern alternatives: faster, lighter, and just as tasty.
-These modern sauces are a lighter, too, not an ounce of butter or cream used here!
-And no need to stay in France for culinary inspiration; our contemporary approach will skip madly around the globe!
+These modern sauces are vegan friendly, too, with not an ounce of butter or cream used!
+No need to stay in France for culinary inspiration; our contemporary approach will skip madly around the globe!

 Pasta in Muhammara Sauce

 Chicken Thighs with Pineapple Mojo (A geat place to use grilled firm tofu!)

 Muy Loco Moco: Gochujang Sauced Burger on Garlic Rice with Fried Egg and Quick Pickles (or use seitan!)